avaneev/prvhash/README.md

 Any external entropy (message) that enters this PRNG system acts as a high-frequency and high-quality re-seeding which changes the random number generator's "position" within the PRNG period, randomly.
-In practice, this means that two messages that are different in even 1 bit produce "final" random number sequences, and thus hashes, that are completely unrelated to each other.
+In practice, this means that two messages that are different in even 1 bit, at any place, produce "final" random number sequences, and thus hashes, that are completely unrelated to each other.
 This also means that any smaller part of the resulting hash can be used as a complete hash.
-Since the hash length affects the PRNG period (and thus the combinatorial capacity) of the system, the same logic applies to hashes of any length, while meeting collision resistance specifications for all lengths.
+Since the hash length affects the PRNG period (and thus the combinatorial capacity) of the system, the same logic applies to hashes of any length while meeting collision resistance specifications for all lengths.

-Alternatively, the method can be viewed from the standpoint of classic bit-mixers/shufflers: the hash array can be seen as a "working buffer" whose state is passed back into the "bivariable shuffler" continuously, and the new shuffled values stored in such working buffer for the next pass.
+Alternatively, the method can be viewed from the standpoint of classic bit-mixers/shufflers: the hashword array can be seen as a "working buffer" whose state is passed back into the "bivariable shuffler" continuously, and the new shuffled values stored in this working buffer for the next pass.

 ## PRNG Period Assessment ##